janpolowinski/task-processing-unit-for-dswarm/README.md

 A TPU task can consist of three parts, while each part can be optional.
 These are:
 * ```ingest```: transforms data from a [data resource](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-resource) (of a certain data format, e.g., XML, JSON or CSV) with the help of a [configuration](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#configuration) into a [data model](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#data-model) that makes use of a [generic data format](https://github.com/dswarm/dswarm-documentation/wiki/Graph-Data-Model) (so that it can be consumed by the [transformation engine](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#transformation-engine) of D:SWARM)
 * ```transform```: transforms data from an input data model via a task (which refers to a [job](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#job)) into an output data model
-* ```export```: serializes data from a data model (usually an output data model) into a certain data format, e.g., XML or various RDF serializations (currently, following mime types are supported: 'application/xml', 'text/turtle', 'application/trig', 'application/n-quads', 'application/rdf+xml' and 'text/n3')
+* ```export```: serializes data from a data model (usually an output data model) in the data hub into a certain data format, e.g., XML or various RDF serializations (currently, following mime types are supported: 'application/xml', 'text/turtle', 'application/trig', 'application/n-quads', 'application/rdf+xml' and 'text/n3')

 ## Processing Scenarios